streamlit/streamlit/docs/main_concepts.md

 ## Sidebar

 Streamlit makes it easy to organize your widgets in a left panel sidebar with [`st.sidebar`](api.html#add-widgets-to-sidebar).
-Each element that's passed to [`st.sidebar`](api.html#add-widgets-to-sidebar) is pinned to the left, allowing readers to focus on the content in your app.
+Each element that's passed to [`st.sidebar`](api.html#add-widgets-to-sidebar) is pinned to the left, allowing users to focus on the content in your app.
 The only elements that aren't supported are: `st.write` (you should use `st.sidebar.markdown()` instead), `st.echo`, and `st.spinner`.

 ```python